YeeeeeHan/golang-test/README.md

 1. Keep the code/project as simple and clean as possible
 2. Make the user flow and experience as foolproof and bulletproof as possible

-In terms of my first goal, I felt that I was off to a good start initially as I had taken a pretty long time to plan the overall concept of the application, as well as a clear and differentiated project structure.
+In terms of my first goal, I felt that I was off to a good start initially as I had taken a pretty long time to plan the overall concept of the application, as well as having a clear and differentiated project structure.
 However, the persistent data store added a bit of complexity to the project because I had to balance between creating a simple implementation and ensuring its persistence was reliable.

 As a result, I am aware that the implementation of files as tables might not be a very clean solution compared to using a separate database like Postgres.
 However, I felt that I had navigated this trade-off to the best of my abilities.